1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in the office, there are 3 people in this picture.
+The picture is taken in the office with 3 people.
 On the left side, a man in white suit is sitting at a table,
 there is a computer on his table.
 A woman in red suit with long hair is handing documents to him.